SpektraSystems/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     You will now deploy the Linux versions of the Microsoft Monitoring Agent and Dependency Agent on the UbuntuWAF VM.
 To do so, you will first connect to the UbuntuWAF remotely using an SSH session to the IP address of the SmartHotelHost.
 The SmartHotelHost has been pre-configured with a NAT rule which forwards SSH connections to the UbuntuWAF VM.

-12. Return to the RDP session with the **SmartHotelHost** and open a command prompt using the desktop shortcut.
+12. Return to the RDP session with the **SmartHostSUFFIX** and open a command prompt using the desktop shortcut.

     > **Note**: The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
 This allows the command prompt to be used as an SSH client.